Internal Medicine Residency Training at Westchester Medical Center

 New York Medical College

 Westchester Medical Center

-Under the leadership of Sachin Sule, MD, FACP, the internal medicine residency of New York Medical College at Westchester Medical Center is committed to providing outstanding training in internal medicine.
+Under the leadership of William Frishman, M.D., MACP, professor and chairman of the Department of Medicine, and Sachin Sule, M.D., FACP, residency director, the Internal Medicine Residency Program of New York Medical College at Westchester Medical Center, a member of the Educational Innovations Project (EIP), is committed to providing outstanding training in internal medicine.

 The residency program continuously strives to anticipate the needs of the physicians of both today and tomorrow.
 The educational processes focus on the acquisition of medical knowledge and clinical skills as well as emerging practice patterns.